Squiding/Notes/Computational_methods/NP_Problem.md

 The name **nondeterministic polynomial** comes from an alternate view: imagine a magical algorithm that can *guess* the correct answer in polynomial time.
 In our weights example, such an algorithm would guess the correct subset, check if it sums to *k*, and return the result.
 If it's always guaranteed to make the correct guess, then it behaves like a polynomial-time verifier.

 One of the most important open questions in computer science is whether every problem in NP is also in P. That is, if we can verify answers efficiently, can we also *find* them efficiently?
-We know P is a subset of NP, but we don’t know if NP ⊆ P.
+We know P is a subset of NP, but we don't know if NP ⊆ P.

 ---